 Education – Eligible employees who obtain or who have obtained a degree of approved subjects at an accredited college or university will receive $20.76 per pay period for an associate degree and $41.53 per pay period for an undergraduate degree.
 The maximum amount of Education pay is fixed at $41.53 per pay period.

-Certification/License – Eligible employees who obtain or who have obtained a District approved certification or license will receive $15.24 per pay period per certificate or license with a maximum of three (3) certificates and/or licenses.
+Certification/License – Eligible employees who obtain or who have obtained an OC San approved certification or license will receive $15.24 per pay period per certificate or license with a maximum of three (3) certificates and/or licenses.
 The maximum amount of certification/license pay for any combination of certificates and/or licenses is fixed at $45.72 per pay period.

 13.3.2.1 The overall maximum Development Pay for education, certification and/or licenses is fixed at $87.25 per pay period.